minhd-vu/USRP-2020/README.md

 * Added death by old age and exhaustion.
 * Varying animal movement speeds.
 * Added plant reproduction.
+* Can no longer be run using WebGL due to memory issues, so I will create a week 2 release.

 ### Week 3 -